In order to understand the child’s needs, primarily we must be acquainted with their nature and origin.

-Therefore, the achievement of the pleasant feeling is the ultimate goal of the human endeavor.
+Therefore, the achievement of a pleasant feeling is the ultimate goal of human endeavor.

 What the child does while growing, initially unconsciously, completely instinctively, and later consciously and rationally, for the purposes of its adaptation to the environment, is a result of its constant efforts to overcome the initial helplessness.